top of page

 Having gained some experience in the traditional publishing sphere Seraphina, on her return to London in 2006, launched her own publication – 'Avantoure: Life is a Game', - one of the first digital only lifestyle magazines, that utilised the latest developments in digital publishing, such as inclusion of rich media into the layout of the publication, and selling digital subscriptions.
 The theme of the magazine itself was a nod to Seraphina's experience with the start-up company 'Rising Star'.
 In the course of producing Avantoure, Seraphina worked with freelance journalists and artists in New York, Moscow, London, and Rome mirroring her multinational background and identity.

-Tales of Subconscious
+Tales from The Subconscious

 Being born out of the clandestine romance of her parents meant that Seraphina encapsulated in her an untold story of their love, and her and her twin brother’s birth, and background.
 These secrets hidden for decades within Seraphina’s subconscious were asking to be let out.
 They were eventually released, although, at first, by pure chance.

 In December 2013, Seraphina moved to Geneva, Switzerland, hoping to make it her home.
-The place although failing to fulfil the original wish was destined to become a catalyst and an inspirational force for uncovering another secret held in Seraphina’s subconscious.
-The truth about her twin half-brother..
+The place, although failing to fulfil the original wish, was destined to become a catalyst and an inspirational force for uncovering another secret held in Seraphina’s subconscious.
+The truth about her twin half-brother.

 Within the course of a year – 2014 – she finished two books – Головоломка (Puzzled) and Задача с неизвестными (The Unknowns), adding to the series, in 2015, a third book - Загадка Восточного Экспресса (The Orient Express Mystery).